OleksandrZadvornyi/educate-landing/README.md

   <br/><br/>
 </div>

 Educate is a one-page website built using the [template](https://www.figma.com/file/2XQ41agCVi0L19VN0S8Sza/E-learnWebsite?type=design&node-id=0-1&t=pjOaXp9OyRuNHcz5-0) from [Figma](https://www.figma.com/).
 The topic of the website is online education.
+This website isn't mobile responsive.

 ### Deployment